AustralianCancerDataNetwork/groundworkers/docs/usage/configuration.md

 source_planning_llm_assisted_enabled = true
 ```

-Settings are flat, grouped by name prefix - e.g. `omop-config configure groundworkers --grounding-max-depth 6` updates that one field and leaves its neighbours untouched.
+Settings are flat, grouped by name prefix.
+For example, `omop-config configure groundworkers --grounding-max-depth 6` updates that field without changing its neighbours.

 A CDM-only stack is valid: omit `embedding_model_name` and `vector_store_name` and every lexical feature still works.
 See [Runtime combinations](#what-becomes-available-at-runtime).